 43-4 There seems to be a tension between affirming a requirement that ICANN respect human rights as relevant, but then denying that interested parties can have any way to test that this respect is being honoured in ICANN’s practices.

-44 The following sentence could be simplified: This group must be established promptly, in order to develop an appropriate framework of interpretation as promptly as possible, but in no event later than one year after Bylaw xx is adopted
+44 The following sentence could be simplified: This group must be established promptly and develop an appropriate framework of interpretation no event later than one year after Bylaw xx is adopted

 45 The bottom paragraph on this page seems only to concern forms of expertise and does not address how the panel would be composed.
 Adjust the heading of the paragraph accordingly?